Trees are an important part of our environment in both town and country. They have

 that are of cultural or historical significance.

 A TPO is not intended to prevent work being carried out to trees.
-We encourage management work, carried out in accordance with good arboricultural practice, to prolong tree life and tree safety.
-Anyone who wants to carry out work to trees covered by a TPO must have written consent from the Council before the work is carried out unless the situation is an emergency.
+We encourage management work, carried out in accordance with good arboricultural practice (to British Standard BS3998), to prolong tree life and tree safety.
+Anyone who wants to carry out work to trees covered by a TPO must have written consent from the Council before the work starts unless the situation is an emergency.
+Conditions may be applied to the consent to carry out works to trees covered by a TPO.

 Trees in conservation areas

-Where trees are to be retained as a condition of a planning permission we
+Where trees are to be retained as a condition of planning permission we

 may also make a TPO to protect these in the long term.